KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 KSPActions:
 ~~~~~~~~~~~

 A KSPAction is a bit different from a KSPField or KSPEvent.
 A KSPAction is like a KSPEvent in that it causes some software inside the PartModule to be run.
 But it doesn't work via the RMB context menu for the part.
-Instead KSPAction's are those things you see being made avaiable to you as options you can assign into an Action Group in the VAB or SPH.
+Instead KSPAction's are those things you see being made available to you as options you can assign into an Action Group in the VAB or SPH.
 When you have the action group editor tab enabled in the VAB or SPH, and then click on a part, that part asks all of its PartModules if they have any KSPActions they'd like to provide access to, and gathers all those answers and lists them in the user interface for you to select from and assign to the action group.

 kOS now allows you to access any of those actions without necessarily having had to assign them to any action groups if you didn't want to.

 KSPActions are manipulated by the following suffix of PartModule, called :meth:`PartModule:DoAction`.

--  :DOACTION("name of action", new\_boolan\_value).
+-  :DOACTION("name of action", new\_boolean\_value).

 The name of the action is the name you see in the action group editor interface, and the new boolean value is either True or False.
 Unlike KSPEvents, a KSPAction has two states, true and false.
 When you toggle the brakes, for example, they go from on to off, or from off to on.
 When you call :DOACTION, you are specifying if the KSPAction should behave as if you have just toggled the group on, or just toggled the group off.
 But instead of actually toggling an action group - you are just telling the single PartModule on a single Part to perform the same behavior it would have performed had that action been assigned to an action group.
 You don't *actually* have to assign the action to an action group for this to work.